netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 sudo pip3 install pandas 'sqlalchemy<2.0' pymysql
 ```

-## Stand up Wordpress
+## Stand up WordPress

 We will slighlty modify the [example docker compose file](https://github.com/docker/awesome-compose/blob/master/wordpress-mysql/compose.yaml) to open the MySQL port to the host machine so we can connect to it from our Netdata collector.
-This is mainly just for convenience to keep this post simple, you could also run the collector in a container and connect to the database using the container name.
+This is mainly just for convenience to keep this post simple.

 ```bash
 # create folder for wordpress docker compose stuff